Teaching Team

 Jean Krishnan (Year 2 – 3 Team Leader)

-I am a passionate, driven teacher who wants the best for all students and appreciates the unique qualities each child brings to the classroom.
-My driving goal is to understand each child as an individual learner as this leads to what engages and motivates them.
-I wish to help you as whanau and your rangatahi on their journey of discovering their own self identity as well as developing their numeracy and literacy skills.
+As a dedicated and driven teacher, I strive to bring out the best in every student, valuing the unique strengths and qualities they bring to the classroom.
+My goal is to truly understand each child as an individual learner, as this is key to what engages and motivates them.
+I wish to help you as whānau and your rangatahi on their journey of discovering their own self identity and lifelong learning skills.

 Emma Rankin